SommAid/20EECE3093C-24SS.github.io/_sources/graded_artifacts/lab_assignments/lab_2.md

 Please note that throughout the semester, there will be spot checks to monitor your usage of the tool.
 Each time you are found not to be using the tool, points will be deducted from your final project grade.
 To ensure adequate planning and progress tracking, a card for each assignment must be created at least one week prior to its due date.

-## 1. Create and Configure a GitHub Project for the Course
+1. Create and Configure a GitHub Project for the Course (20 pts)

 - **Initialize a new GitHub project** with these specifications:
   - Ensure the project includes a **board**.